nivedh77/KANPEELI/README.md

 5. Official Submission

-Caption: The official KANNPEELI submission section where users can submit their eyelash count and claim their completely unnecessary certificate.
+Caption: The official KANPEELI submission section where users can submit their eyelash count and claim their completely unnecessary certificate.

 Diagrams

-Caption: KANNPEELI workflow showing the process from camera/image input to eye detection, image processing, eyelash analysis, metric generation, and final humorous report.
+Caption: KANPEELI workflow showing the process from camera/image input to eye detection, image processing, eyelash analysis, metric generation, and final humorous report.